qizhewww/Data-Science-Conference/docs/source/index.rst

 - **What is lightning talk?**

-  A **lightning talk** is a short `presentation <https://en.wikipedia.org/wiki/Presentation>`_ lasting only 10 minutes.
+  A `lightning talk <https://en.wikipedia.org/wiki/Lightning_talk>`_ is a short `presentation <https://en.wikipedia.org/wiki/Presentation>`_ lasting only 10 minutes.
 The goal of lightning talks is to articulate a topic in a quick, insightful, and clear manner.
-For more description, please see here: https://en.wikipedia.org/wiki/Lightning_talk

 - **How is the conference different from a knowledge share session?**